dev-mhowells/web-applications/html_bites/03_using_links.md

 this?](https://github.com/makersacademy/golden-square/blob/main/pills/process_feedback_challenges.md)

 Test-drive and implement the following changes to the `music_library_database_app` project:
+1. Add a route `GET /artists/:id` which returns an HTML page showing details for a single artist.
-1. The list of albums page returned by `GET /albums` should contain anchor links for each album listed.
-  Each anchor link should direct to `GET /album/{ID}` where `{ID}` needs to be the corresponding id.
+2. Add a route `GET /artists` which returns an HTML page with the list of artists.
+This page should contain a link for each artist listed, linking to `/artist/:id` where `:id` needs to be the corresponding album id.
-2. The route `GET /album/{ID}` should return an HTML page for a single album (using the id present in the request path).

 [After you're done, submit your recording here](https://airtable.com/shrNFgNkPWr3d63Db?prefill_Item=web_as03).